 The traditional pub meals will please most kids, and are available in child-size portions.

 The Talbot is set in the small town of Mells, Somerset.
 Mells is near Frome and Bruton, in the southwest of England.
-It is just under an hour from Bristol and 2 hours from London.
+It is 30 minutes from Bath and 2 hours from London.

 Fly into Bristol (40km / 1 hour away) or one of the London airports (approx 2 hours away).
 From here, we'd recommend hiring a car.

-Being in a rural location, we recommend bring your own vehicle or hiring a car.
+Being in a rural location, we recommend bringing your own vehicle or hiring a car.
 The Talbot doesn't have a car park but you can usually park on the road just outside.

 The nearest station is Frome, 15 minutes away in a taxi.
-Trains from London Waterloo take 2 hours.
+Trains from London Paddington take 2 hours.

 - Bristol 40.0 km BRS